MacDue/Mank-Spec/spec/expressions.md

 Note that unlike pod bindings (where fields can be skipped and reordered), tuple bindings must have the same shape as the initializing tuple.

-Bindings can also take references to fields/elements of initializers if they're [lvalues](#binding-points), by annotating the binding with a reference type:
+Bindings can also take references to fields/elements of initializers if they are [lvalues](#binding-points), by annotating the binding with a reference type:
 ```mank
 # bind my_exampe as a reference (reference type inferred)